AlexanderSchuetz97/Ivshmem4j/README.md

 //Ivshmem4j does not load the native from the java.library.path to avoid introducing additional constraints
 //to your application.
 You may use this call to let Ivshmem4j handle loading the native libraries
 //but you may also decide to load them yourself by other means if this is more suitable for your application.
 //This only needs to be called once.
-Any repeaded calls are NOOPs.
+Any additonal calls are NOOPs.
 NativeLibraryLoaderHelper.loadNativeLibraries();
 ````
 ##### Linux Host(ivshmem-plain):